-Performance Rights over ordinary shares in the capital of the Company have been granted as follows:
+2015 - Performance Rights over ordinary shares in the capital of the Company have been granted as follows:

-Expiry date Note Opening Balance 1 July 2014 Issued 2014/15 Exercised/ Cancelled 2014/15 Closing Balance 30 June 2015

-Number Number Number Number

-31 December 2017 (i) 17,000,000 - 17,000,000

-17,000,000 - 17,000,000
+Expiry date Note Opening Balance 1 July 2014 Issued 2014/15 Exercised/ Cancelled 2014/15 Closing Balance 30 June 2015 Number Number Number Number 31 December 2017 (ii) - 17,000,000 - 17,000,000 - 17,000,000 - 17,000,000

-Performance rights will vest subject to meeting specific performance conditions.
+- (i) Performance rights will vest subject to meeting specific performance conditions.
+The 67.5 million performance rights issued during the year comprise of three tranches of 22.5 million each.
+Tranche 1, 2 and 3 performance rights have a market vesting condition being the Company's shares trade at a daily volume weighted average share price ("VWAP") of at least 3, 4 and 5 cents respectively for a consective period of at least 10 trading days.
+These rights vested posted year-end and were subsequently converted into shares. - (ii) Performance rights will vest subject to meeting specific performance conditions.
 The 17 million performance rights issued during the year comprise two tranches of 8.5 million each.
 Tranche 1 performance rights have a market vesting condition being a share price of 5 cents or more over a consecutive 20 day business period.
 Tranche 2 performance rights have a non-market vesting condition being estimation of a mineral resource of at least one million gold or gold equivalent ounces at any Burey Group mineral project.
 Each right is converted to one ordinary share upon vesting.
+Tranche 1 performance rights vested post year-end and were converted into shares.